Aye-saac/aye-saac/ayesaac/nlu_prep/data/nlu.md

 - read the text on this
 - what does the [label](aim) read for this [bread](object)? who [made](aim) this bread? who's the [manufacturer](aim)
 - what does the [label](aim) read on this [can](object)
+- are you able to eat this product if you have a [nut intolerance](medical)

 ## intent:detect_colour
 - are these [bananas](object) [green](colour) or [yellow](colour)